Innovation: Creativity and innovation

 In general, innovation is distinguished from creativity by its emphasis on the implementation of creative ideas in an economic setting.
 Amabile and Pratt in 2016, drawing on the literature, distinguish between creativity ("the production of novel and useful ideas by an individual or small group of individuals working together") and innovation ("the successful implementation of creative ideas within an organization").

+Economics and innovation

+In 1957 the economist Robert Solow was able to demonstrate that economic growth had two components.
+The first component could be attributed to growth in production including wage labour and capital.
+The second component was found to be productivity.
+Ever since, economic historians have tried to explain the process of innovation itself, rather than assuming that technological inventions and technological progress result in productivity growth.

+The concept of innovation emerged after the Second World War, mostly thanks to the works of Joseph Schumpeter (1883–1950) who described the economic effects of innovation processes as Creative destruction.
+Today, consistent neo-Schumpeterian scholars see innovation not as neutral or apolitical processes.
+Rather, innovation can be seen as socially constructed processes.
+Therefore, its conception depends on the political and societal context in which innovation is taking place.
+According to Shannon Walsh, "innovation today is best understood as innovation under capital" (p.
+346).
+This means that the current hegemonic purpose for innovation is capital valorisation and profit maximization, exemplified by the appropriation of knowledge (e.g., through patenting), the widespread practice of Planned obsolescence (incl. lack of repairability by design), and the Jevons paradox, that describes negative consequences of eco-efficiency as energy-reducing effects tend to trigger mechanisms leading to energy-increasing effects.

 Types

 Several frameworks have been proposed for defining types of innovation.

 Sustaining vs disruptive innovation

 One framework proposed by Clayton Christensen draws a distinction between sustaining and disruptive innovations.
 Sustaining innovation is the improvement of a product or service based on the known needs of current customers (e.g. faster microprocessors, flat screen televisions).
 Disruptive innovation in contrast refers to a process by which a new product or service creates a new market (e.g. transistor radio, free crowdsourced encyclopedia, etc.), eventually displacing established competitors.
 According to Christensen, disruptive innovations are critical to long-term success in business.

 Disruptive innovation is often enabled by disruptive technology.
 Marco Iansiti and Karim R. Lakhani define foundational technology as having the potential to create new foundations for global technology systems over the longer term.
 Foundational technology tends to transform business operating models as entirely new business models emerge over many years, with gradual and steady adoption of the innovation leading to waves of technological and institutional change that gain momentum more slowly.
 The advent of the packet-switched communication protocol TCP/IP—originally introduced in 1972 to support a single use case for United States Department of Defense electronic communication (email), and which gained widespread adoption only in the mid-1990s with the advent of the World Wide Web—is a foundational technology.